benmoumen/ai-doc-extractor/PRODUCTION_DEPLOYMENT.md

 ## Overview

-This guide provides comprehensive instructions for deploying the AI Document Data Extractor to production with enterprise-grade security, monitoring, and performance optimizations.
+This guide provides comprehensive instructions for deploying the AI Data Extractor for internal production use with enterprise-grade security, monitoring, and performance optimizations.

 ## Production Features Implemented

 ### Security

 - ✅ File validation with MIME type checking
 - ✅ Input sanitization to prevent injection attacks
 - ✅ Rate limiting (100 requests/min, burst of 10)